 Q: How long can Doccol MCAO sutures be stored?

-A: Doccol MCAO sutures are to be used within 6 months if stored under room temperature in a sealed container, and within 12 months if stored under 4°C - 8°C. Doccol guarantees the suture quality within this time range.
+A: Doccol MCAO sutures are to be used within 6 months if stored under room temperature in a sealed container, and within 12 months if stored under 4°C - 8°C. Doccol guarantees the suture quality within this time range, and use batch numbers for quality tracing.
 After 6-12 months the coating texture and binding force may change, customers may still use it at their own risk.